What to do when your toddler won’t go to sleep? Discover the top 6 solutions to resolve your 2 year old’s sleep problems and regression.

 With so much going on during the day, bedtime is often the only time toddlers have to “debrief” all that had happened.
 As you can imagine, this can make for a long night, especially since it may take them as long as an hour to run through this routine.

 What to do?
-Talk about your toddler’s day… during the day.
-Ask him to describe what happened at preschool or daycare, or what his favorite part of the day was.
-At dinner or by his bed, review what happened, from the funny game he made up to wearing a new jacket.
+Talk about your toddler’s day during the day.
+Ask her to describe what happened at preschool or daycare, or what her favorite part of the day was.
+At dinner or by her bed, review what happened, from the funny game she made up to wearing a new jacket.

-These simple conversations can help “release” the thoughts trying to make sense in his mind.
-And the more you verbalize and give meaning to them, the more he’ll be able to understand and finally let them go.
+These simple conversations can help “release” the thoughts trying to make sense in her mind.
+The more you verbalize and give meaning to them, the more she’ll be able to understand and finally let them go.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-If your 2 year old sleep problems stem from separation anxiety, easing his separation anxiety can be all he needs to fall asleep.
+If your 2 year old’s sleep problems stem from separation anxiety, easing his separation anxiety can be all he needs to fall asleep.

 For instance, you might install a nightlight like this in his room to banish his fear of the dark.
-Perhaps you leave the door open a crack and the hallway light on so he doesn’t feel so isolated.
-Maybe you let him sleep with one of your pillows, or give him a new stuffed animal to keep him company.
+Leave the door open a crack and the hallway light on so he doesn’t feel so isolated.
+Let him sleep with one of your pillows, or give him a new stuffed animal to keep him company.

 5. Check in strategically

 If he falls asleep but wakes up crying a few hours later, check in on him at that time.
-But then, remind him once again that it’s time to sleep, not be awake, and repeat your timed check-ins once more.
+Remind him once again that it’s time to sleep, not be awake, and repeat your timed check-ins once more.
 He’s also more likely to actually fall asleep on his own during these intervals than if you were to stay in his room all night.

 And remember, stay consistent with your strategy: check in at the designated intervals you decide, not each time he happens to call for you.
-Being inconsistent will only send him mixed messages and prolong these 2 year old sleep problems.
+Being inconsistent will only send him mixed messages and prolong these sleep problems.

 6. Get a toddler bed

-Several parents report that their 2 year old sleep problems actually went away once they transitioned to a toddler bed.
-Some kids simply don’t take to sleeping in a crib, and feel more motivated to sleep once they have a new bed to be excited about.
+Several parents report that their 2 year old’s sleep problems actually went away once they transitioned to a toddler bed.
+Some kids don’t take to sleeping in a crib and feel more motivated to sleep once they have a new bed to be excited about.

 Help your toddler feel excited about a new bed by decking it out with sheets and bedding.
 Remind her that sleeping in a toddler bed means being responsible.
 And baby-proof the room so she stays safe should she decide to roam.

-Dealing with 2 year old sleep problems can leave the entire family exhausted.
+Dealing with your 2 year old’s sleep problems can leave the entire family exhausted.
 Hopefully these tips have given you actionable solutions to try and resolve these issues.

-Have a consistent bedtime schedule, especially with the time your toddler goes to bed.
+Have a consistent bedtime schedule, especially with the time he goes to bed.
 Adjust naps and bedtime so he’s actually sleepy enough come bedtime.
 Talk about his day when you’re together so he doesn’t feel compelled to review what he learned before bed.

-Then, help ease his separation anxiety so he knows you’re not far away.
-Once you close the door, check in strategically—both as a way to reassure him as well as to reinforce that he should be sleeping.
+Then, ease his separation anxiety at bedtime so he knows you’re not far away.
+Check in strategically—both as a way to reassure him as well as to reinforce that he should be sleeping.
 And finally, see if a toddler bed will help him feel excited about sleep and convince him to stay in bed.

 Either way, know that this is likely a stage he’ll pass, but now you have the tips to ease it along smoother.
 Or at the least, help him stop waking up six times a night, insisting that he stay in your bed.